DNM1008/Dots/README.md

 Copy the content of `.config` to your own `~/.config` folder, then copy `.bash_profile` to your home (`~`) folder.

-I included a default wallpaper that you can put in `~/.cache`, though you can get yourself a wallpaper :) and put it in `~/.cache`, name it `wall` (xwallpaper will look for `wall` in `.cache`.
-Alternatively you can just use nitrogen.

-Add this to your `/etc/bash.bashrc` (You will need sudo privilleges):
+The config files should already have a wallpaper and a lockscreen wallpaper (the lockscreen wallpaper is set to 1388x768 because that's my current resolution, you might want to resize it to your liking.
+I also included another wallpaper for you.
+By defalt, xwallpaper will look for `wall` in `~.config/qtile` for the wallpaper and `i3lock` will look for `lock` in the same directory for the lock screen.
+To change the wallpaper/lockscreen, just replace these files (make sure the name is correct).
+Alternatively, for the wallpaper, you can use nitrogen :D. Add this to your `/etc/bash.bashrc` (You will need sudo privilleges):

 ``` source `"$HOME/.config/bash/bash_profile" ```